astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 - Verify against documentation
 - Must explain every line

-### When AI Tutoring is ALWAYS Appropriate

-#### **Conceptual Understanding (All Phases)**

-✅ **Physics & Astrophysics Concepts**

-- "Explain why the virial theorem matters for stellar stability"
-- "How does optical depth relate to extinction?"
-- "What's the physical intuition behind the Jeans mass?"
-- "Connect radiative transfer to what we observe with telescopes"

-✅ **Mathematical Foundations**

-- "Walk me through the derivation of the diffusion approximation"
-- "Why does the Monte Carlo method converge as 1/√N?"
-- "Explain the connection between Gaussian processes and Bayesian inference"

-✅ **Going Deeper (Extension Work)**

-- "What would happen if I added several very massive stars ($>100 M_{\odot}$) to my N-body simulation?"
-- "How could I extend this to include relativistic effects?"
-- "What research questions could I explore with this code?"
-- "What other absorption/scattering effects can I add to my MCRT algorithm?"

-### **Recommended Learning Tools**
+## Recommended Learning Tools

-#### **NotebookLM (For grounded study aids)**
+### NotebookLM (For grounded study aids)

 *Use with an institutional/SSO account when possible; availability can change.*

 **Why it's ideal:** Uses ONLY the sources you provide, dramatically reducing hallucination risk compared to general-purpose LLMs.
-While no AI is perfect, NotebookLM's responses are grounded in your uploaded materials.

 **Perfect uses:**